RasaHQ/rasa-3.x-form-examples/readme.md

 Code can be found in the `02-slots` folder.

-## 3. Simple Forms
+## 3. Simple Forms with Conditional Slots

 If we want to query multiple things from the user, it may be best to use forms instead of custom actions.
-Luckily for us, we can use our `RulePolicy` to help us out.
+Luckily for us, we can use our `RulePolicy` to help us out and we can configure our slots to ignore entities mentioned outside of our form.

-Code can be found in the `03-simple-forms` folder.
+Code can be found in the `03-conditions` folder.

-## 4. Asking Questions
+## 4. From Text

-You can customise how questions are asked in a form.
-You can write templates in a domain.yml file or use custom actions.
+You can fill slots from many types of input, this includes raw text!

+Code can be found in the `04-from-text` folder.

 ## 5. Form Validation

 What if we want to validate the input of our form?
 We don't want to have a name that's an empty string after all!

-Code can be found in the `04-checking-form-input` folder.

-## 5. Entities and Forms

-The user might give the response in a sentence, in which case we'll want to detect entities instead of grabbing the full text.

-Code can be found in the `05-entities-and-forms` folder.

-## 6. Expanding Forms

-The user might give the response in a sentence, in which case we'll want to detect entities instead of grabbing the full text.

-Code can be found in the `06-expanding-forms` folder.
+Code can be found in the `05-validation` folder.